Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: Introduction

 \section{Introduction}

-Finding the right initialisation is a key challenge facing every practitioner before training a neural network.
+Finding the right initialisation for a neural network is a key challenge facing every practitioner before training.
 Choosing the right scale for the initial weights is critical for maintaining information flow during the forward and backward passes, which in turn ensures smooth training and good final performance.
-In fully connected networks, a series of works established a clear picture of signal propagation and trainability at initialisation by computing how the similarity of two inputs evolves as they propagate through the same network at initialisation~\citep{poole2016exponential, schoenholz2016deep, xiao2018dynamical, hanin2018start, hanin2018neural, doshi2023critical}.
-This analysis revealed that small weights cause the final representations of nearby inputs to collapse to a single one, while large weights cause chaotic dynamics, or push the network into the lazy training regime~\citep{chizat2019lazy}.
-The optimal initialisation puts the network in-between these two regimes, on the ``edge of chaos''~\citep{poole2016exponential}.
+In fully connected networks, a series of works established a clear picture of signal propagation and trainability at initialisation by computing how the similarity of two inputs evolves as they propagate through the same network at initialisation~\citep{poole2016exponential, schoenholz2016deep, xiao2018dynamical, hanin2018start, hanin2018neural, doshi2023critical}, ultimately establishing the optimal initialisation at the ``edge of chaos''~\citep{poole2016exponential}.

-In transformers~\citep{vaswani2017attention}, where fully-connected two-layer ReLU networks alternate with self-attention layers~\citep{bahdanau2015neural}, the key quantity to measure information flow along the network is the similarity of tokens in a given sequence as the sequence propagates through the network.
-The difficulty of signal propagation is compounded by two additional failure modes of the self-attention layer. \textit{Rank collapse} occurs when self-attention, which takes a weighted sum of input tokens, maps all the input tokens to a uniform output token, yielding an output matrix that has rank one, see \cref{fig: fig1}(a) for an illustration. \citet{dong2021attention} showed that a network of only self-attention layers will indeed map any input sequence into a sequence of uniform tokens at a speed that is double exponential in the number of layers.
-Rank collapse therefore destroys the information in the input sequence and hinders effective training because it implies vanishing gradients~\citep{noci2022signal}. \textit{Entropy collapse}~\citep{zhai2023stabilizing} occurs when each query attends only to a small, random set of tokens that is independent of the input context, see \cref{fig: fig1}(b).
-This collapse results in low Shannon entropy of the attention scores and leads to instabilities during training.
+In Transformers~\citep{vaswani2017attention}, where fully-connected layers alternate with self-attention layers~\citep{bahdanau2015neural}, the key quantity for measuring information flow through the network is the similarity between tokens in a sequence as it propagates through the network.
+Signal propagation faces additional challenges due to two key failure modes of self-attention layers.
+The first is \textit{rank collapse}, where self-attention maps all input tokens to identical representations, producing an output matrix of rank one.
+This phenomenon manifests as the attention pattern shown in \cref{fig:fig1}(a). \citet{dong2021attention} demonstrated that networks composed solely of self-attention layers will inevitably collapse any input sequence into uniform token representations at a rate that is double exponential in the number of layers.
+This rank collapse fundamentally destroys input sequence information and impedes effective training by inducing vanishing gradients ~\citep{noci2022signal}. \textit{Entropy collapse} represents the second failure mode, where queries attend to only a small, frozen subset of tokens irrespective of the input, leading to low Shannon entropy of the attention distribution (hence the name) and, more importantly, unstable training~\citep{zhai2023stabilizing}.
+An attention matrix exhibiting this pathology is shown in \cref{fig:fig1}(b).